OCNGill/Radeon_Open_Compute_ROCm_Installer_Windows_x64/README.md

 ## Project and Work Product Description

-This project provides a **rock-solid, production-ready** automated installer for AMD's ROCm (Radeon Open Compute) platform on Windows 11 systems using WSL2.
+This project provides a **rock-solid, production-ready** automated installer for AMD's ROCm (Radeon Open Compute) platform on Windows 10 Pro and Windows 11 systems using WSL2.
 It fills a critical gap left by AMD by providing a streamlined, user-friendly solution for AI enthusiasts, data scientists, and machine learning engineers who want to leverage AMD Radeon RX 7000 Series GPUs for their work.

 The installer addresses the complex, error-prone manual installation process by providing:
 - **Automated hardware detection** and compatibility verification